 The Community

 At the heart of Just Love Forest Ashram is community.
-The ashram is not only a place on the land, but a circle of people who come together to support one another, to learn, and to serve.
+The ashram is not only the forest, but a circle of people who come together to support one another, to learn, and to serve.

 Throughout the year, we gather for retreats, seasonal ceremonies, community weekends, and days of silence in the forest.
 Some come for meditation and kirtan, others for forest therapy walks or the simple joy of being in nature together.